 I’m so glad I took a group tour in Costa Rica as it took all the overwhelming parts of taking my first big trip out of the picture.
 I didn’t have to do any research to create an itinerary, there were no worries about how to get from A to B, and I had a built-in group of friends to travel with!

 Nowadays, whilst I have so much more confidence and love solo travel, you really can’t beat the convenience of a group tour.
 I work A LOT, and not having to spend like, 100 hours planning my trip is always appealing.
-If you’re short on free time, getting G Adventures to do all the planning and logistics is well worth the price of travelling with them.
+If you’re short on free time, getting G Adventures to do all the planning and logistics is well worth the price.

 What are the advantages of travelling with G Adventures?